Last chance: Black Friday Deal

 • Straight: a straight shot comes off the face square and never turns.

-• Straight Slice: the ball goes straight when it starts and then takes a significant turn to the right.
+• Straight Slice: the ball goes straight when it starts and takes a significant turn to the right.

 • Straight Hook: ball comes off the clubface straight and then hooks to the left.